 So, What did the KonTiki Crew Wear?

-It can be safely assumed, that the crew’s Eterna watches were either hand-wound or bumper automatic pieces in cases with a screw-down back and a hermetic crown.
+It’s safe to assume, that the crew’s Eterna watches were either hand-wound or bumper automatic pieces in cases with a screw-down back and a hermetic crown.

 Eterna and Waterproof Cases